Christian1984/vfrmap-for-vr/README.md

 Notepad is another feature that FSKneeboard PRO users have access to.
 It allows you to take notes during your flight session by simply drawing on it with your mouse.

 ![Map Viewer](screenshots/fskneeboard-notepad-legend.png)

+## Autosave

+Autosave is a feature that allows you to automatically create "snapshots" of your flights on predefined intervals.
+This is especially useful if you happen to encounter occasional (or even frequent) crashes to desktop (CTDs) with Microsoft Flight Simulator in VR.

+Simply run FSKneeboard with the flag `--autosave <int>` to create a snapshot every `<int>` minutes.
+For example, run `fskneeboard.exe --autosave 10` to crate one savegame every 10 minutes.

+FSKneeboard automatically deletes older snapshots and keep only the latest 5.

+If you need to restore a flight, you can find your autosaves inside your FSKneeboard-Server folder in the subdirectory `autosave`, e.g. `C:\Tools\fskneeboard\autosave`.

 ---